deepfield/ibis/README.md

 ## How to make a change
 First use a personal fork to make the changes that you need to make.
 This allows you to make a pull request into both the cloudera offical repo and the deepfield repo.
-Once you're pull request has been merged into the deepfield fork, make a new tag.
+Once your pull request has been merged into the deepfield fork, make a new tag.
 The tag schema is vx.x.x.x where the first three x's are the same as the cloudera release you're working off of.
 For example, if you are working off of v0.8.1 then the new tag should be v0.8.1.0.
 If this tag already exists, then your tag should be one higher, v0.8.1.1.